-At least 30 days before the date of the final exam students have to select the graduation session and pay the two duty stamps (16€ for the Diploma and 16€ for the exam) with the new payment system pagoPA (detailed information https://intranet.scientificnet.org/payments/en.
-Use only these browsers: Microsoft Edge, Mozilla Firefox, Google Chrome.
-The new page does not work with Internet Explorer and Safari.)
+At least 15 days before the date of the final exam students have to select the graduation session and pay the two duty stamps (16€ for the Diploma and 16€ for the exam) through mySNS.
+Suggested browsers: Microsoft Edge, Mozilla Firefox, Google Chrome.